nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

     This is exposed for convenience and should not be used for other buffer protocols that require big endian CRC24 format.

-    :param bytearray,bytes data: The buffer of data to be uncorrupted.
+    :param data: The buffer of data to be uncorrupted.
-    :param int deg_poly: A preset "degree polynomial" in which each bit represents a degree who's coefficient is 1.
+    :param deg_poly: A preset "degree polynomial" in which each bit represents a degree who's coefficient is 1.
 BLE specifications require ``0x00065b`` (default value).
-    :param int init_val: This will be the initial value that the checksum will use while shifting in the buffer data.
+    :param init_val: This will be the initial value that the checksum will use while shifting in the buffer data.
 BLE specifications require ``0x555555`` (default value).
     :returns: A 24-bit `bytearray` representing the checksum of the data (in